IBM Retirees Club Constitution

 year and may stand for re-election in subsequent years..

-will chair all Club Committee meetings and be the primary interface
+The Chairman will chair all Club Committee meetings and be the primary

-with IBM.
-In the Chairman’s absence, the Club Committee shall
+interface with IBM.
+In the Chairman’s absence, the Club Committee

-will keep the Club’s accounts and prepare all financial reports
+The Treasurer will keep the Club’s accounts and prepare all

-and submit to IBM as required.
-In addition the Treasurer will prepare
+financial reports and submit to IBM as required.

 The Club will receive an annual grant directly from IBM.
 The amount

-be applied for the benefit of its Members.
-Members and their guests
+the benefit of its Members.
+Members and their guests may be required

-may be required to make payments towards the cost of events and activities
+to make payments towards the cost of events and activities that are

 General Meetings (AGM)

-will include a Chairman’s report and a Treasurer’s report
+The AGM will include a Chairman’s report and a Treasurer’s

-and Committee members for the coming year.
-Additional resolutions
+members for the coming year.
+Additional resolutions or questions may

 General Meetings (EGM)